bgoonz/gists-revamp/by-extension/markdown/Data-Structures--Under-The.md

 **Breadth-first search** (BFS) is a method for exploring a tree or graph.
 In a BFS, you first explore all the nodes one step away, then all the nodes two steps away, etc.

 Breadth-first search is like throwing a stone in the center of a pond.
-The nodes you explore “ripple out” from the starting point.
+The nodes you explore “ripple out " from the starting point.

 Here’s a how a BFS would traverse this tree, starting with the root: